bwolatz/CSCI4900/Readme.md

 The Usage of this program to get the coordinates and jars to get the relationships and scan is <br/>
 **dosmav /path/to/pom.xml**

-Used to generate a list of dependecies given a pom.xml and one command.
-This will be a "one-shot" method of genertaing said list, and it uses the program DoSOCS and the specification SPDX.